TylerWallentineUSU/Nitrogen_Life_Support_Modeling/README.md

 [1] Regiment_Compare.py: Compares five different nitrogen management regiments given the conditions specified by the user at the start of the code.
 [2] Sensitivity_Analysis.py: Analyzes a single variable in the code, as specified by the user, and its effect on the overall system at varying efficiencies and performances.

+This repository also contains two versions of the same Excel spreadsheet in which macros are or are not enabled.
+Macros are not required for the model calculations to be done correctly but simply serve to make the program more user-friendly.